Descendants of Redmond Hanlon

 arriving Key West from Havana, Cuba, July 7, 1929

 arriving Key West from Havana, Cuba, July 6, 1930

 Roberta Hanlon, born Detroit, Michigan February 6, 1892

 In the 1930 census, Eugene is listed as Eugene Hanlan, 37, born in Vermont, married at age 18, with wife Roberta, 37, born in Michigan, married at age 18.

 Also in 1930, Eugene Hanlon also listed in the classified section of the Miami City Directory as a plumber.
 These ads continue up until 1942.

 Florida death records for 1934 give his wife's name as Anne Marie R. Hanlon, but she is buried in Miami Memorial Park Cemetery as Roberta A. Hanlon (1891-1934).
 In the 1940 census, Eugene is listed as a widower.
 He died May 23, 1942 in Miami, Florida.
 His tombstone in Miami Memorial Park Cemetery gives his life dates as February 12, 1892-May 23, 1942.

-This account was compiled by Kathy Lynn Emerson based on the best information available at the time.
-If you have any additions or corrections, please contact Kathy by email at emerson (at) megalink.net or by writing to P.O.
+If you have additions or corrections, please contact me by email at email@example.com or by writing to P.O.
 Box 156, Wilton, ME 04294.
 Thank you.